-- 7.1 Materials follow a logical mathematical continuum of concrete, pictorial, then abstract representations. - Instruction in all mathematical competencies progresses from concrete to pictorial to abstract, with the greatest emphasis on using concrete manipulatives. - Materials include a variety of types of concrete manipulatives and pictorial representations. - Materials include activities that build conceptual understanding in counting, adding to, taking away, geometry, spatial sense, measurement, classification, and pattern skills, as indicated by the Texas Prekindergarten Guidelines.
+- 7.1 Materials follow a logical mathematical continuum of concrete, pictorial, then abstract representations. - Instruction in all mathematical competencies progresses from concrete to pictorial to abstract, with the greatest emphasis on using concrete manipulatives. - Materials include a variety of types of concrete manipulatives and pictorial representations. - Materials include activities that build conceptual understanding in: counting, adding to, taking away, geometry, spatial sense, measurement, classification, and pattern skills, as indicated by the Texas Prekindergarten Guidelines.

-The materials include full lessons that follow a logical continuum of concrete, pictorial, then abstract representations throughout all units as laid out in the Texas Prekindergarten Guidelines.
+7.1 Materials & Score 7.1 Rationale 7.1 English IM Meets 4/4 The materials include full lessons that follow a logical continuum of concrete, pictorial, then abstract representations throughout all units as laid out in the Texas Prekindergarten Guidelines.
 Throughout the units, the instruction of all mathematical competencies progresses from concrete to abstract.
 It includes a variety of concrete manipulatives and pictorial representations.
 There are activities to build conceptual understanding in counting, adding to, taking away, geometry, spatial sense, measurement, classification, and pattern skills.
+7.1 Spanish IM Verified The evidence from the English materials in this report can be verified in full within the translated Spanish materials.